Saturday (Twenty One Pilots song): Composition

-"Saturday" is a pop and funk song that runs for a duration of two minutes and fifty-two seconds.
-It is considered a very upbeat song in contrast to the themes of their previous albums Trench and Blurryface.
+"Saturday" is an Alternative pop and funk song that runs for a duration of two minutes and fifty-two seconds.
+It is considered a very upbeat song in contrast to the themes of their previous albums Trench and Blurryface while having the same messages in the form of hidden undertones.
 Joseph stated in an interview that he did not want to "hold a mirror up to our circumstances and create a record exactly as it appeared in front of us", continuing "I didn't think that a dismal record was appropriate; the idea of escaping that was more appealing to me.
 The reason why it feels almost disconnected from the reality in which the record was created is intentional.
 It's gonna feel a little lighter because of that."

 Music video

 Upon the release of "Saturday", Twenty One Pilots released a lyric video to promote the song.
 It shows depictions of 1980s synthwave-esque imagery, paired with the colors of Scaled and Icy – predominantly soft shades of pink, blue and yellow.

 The official music video directed by Andrew Donoho was released on July 8, 2021, and filmed in San Diego, California.
 It is a continuation of the "Levitate" music video and it features frontman Tyler Joseph and bandmate Josh Dun performing the song atop a submarine as people are entering, before the camera pans to the interior, in which a party is occurring and the duo are performing.
-Moments later, a gigantic sea dragon deliberately crashes into the submarine, causing it to break and begin to flood as the duo continue their performance submerged in water while the guests panic.
+Moments later, a gigantic sea dragon known as Trash the Dragon deliberately crashes into the submarine, causing it to break and begin to flood as the duo continue their performance submerged in water while the guests panic.
 Eventually, the band manages to escape from the sinking vehicle, and emerges on the surface.
 The video ends with the sea dragon swimming by, underneath the duo and remaining guests.

 Usage in media

 "Saturday" appears on the soundtrack for the Electronic Arts video game NHL 22, released in October 2021.

+The song is featured on ESPN's College Gameday programme as a music bed for its Inside Gameday feature, which airs just before the programme’s first commercial break.
+The lyrics are faded out until the first main chorus with the refrain heard before the programme throws to the commercial break.